 It has always been thought that Assmann only produced one 1st pattern series between 1936-39, this being the series that appears in their 1938 catalogue.

 Luftwaffe badges shown in the "Assmann" 1938 catalogue.

 Example as shown in the 1938 "Assmann" catalogue - 1st pattern eagle/2nd pattern wreath

 (Steve K collection)

-There is, however, now proof that "Assmann" produced an even earlier badge than those that appear in the '38 catalogue.
+There is, however, an even earlier Paratrooper badge produced by "Assmann" than those that appear in the '38 catalogue.

 Here is an example of the early 1936 1st pattern, "egg-shaped" wreathed Fallschirmschützenabzeichen produced by the firm F.W Assmann and issued to members of the newly formed Fallschirmjäger Regiment on the 5 th November 1936.

 The name, “Obgefr Wagner” and his unit, “Luftnachrichten.Kompanie.7 Stendal” ** can be found scratched on the reverse of the wreath.